 Premature birth, medical conditions, illness, injury or surgery can delay or interrupt your child’s normal growth and development.
 We work with children who have trouble meeting developmental markers or participating in common activities.
 Infants, children and teens have unique rehabilitation needs.
 Our therapists are trained to evaluate and care for children of all ages and at all stages of development.
 We use the most up-to-date tests and measures to help your child develop, improve or regain skills.

-Fairview Pediatric Rehabilitation
+Fairview Pediatric Therapy

 14500 99th Ave.
 N.